nuno1212s/febft/NOTES.md

 * send_node on execution layer, so we don't need to go through the master channel to send replies to clients

+## algorithm to perform research branch changes

+1. order changes by level of complexity, from least difficult to most difficult
+2. implement changes in this order, by creating a new branch `research-<feature>` starting from the previous change's branch
+3. the first feature's branch starts from `view-change`

 # systems in rust

 * https://www.ibr.cs.tu-bs.de/users/ruesch/papers/ruesch-serial19.pdf